lb_lee: A happy little brain with a bandage on it, enclosed within a circle with the words LB Lee. (Default)

 Content Warnings: None

-Accessibility Notes: I will post the lyrics in the comments; you can also listen to it on YouTube!
+Accessibility Notes: I will post the lyrics in the comments; you can also stream it here or listen to it on YouTube!
 Otherwise, it is only available in The Complete Omicron Ceti III Lyric Book (not screenreadable) and on the album Only Stars Can Last.

 lb_lee: A happy little brain with a bandage on it, enclosed within a circle with the words LB Lee.
 (Default)